SyncfusionExamples/ej2-aspmvc-ej1compatibility/README.md

 Note: Need to add ej1 script before ej2 scripts or else it will throw script error.

-# Adding Compatibility:
+## Adding Compatibility

-To achieve this requirement, you need to use the below code in _Layout.cshtml page.
+To achieve this requirement, you need to use the below code in `_Layout.cshtml` page.
 Because EJ1 and EJ2 has same library names to perform the different actions.
 So conflicts may occur when we refer this both controls in same application.
 To overcome this we need to extend this libraries in ej namespace.

 ```
 <script>